 If your social media feed has become an echo chamber of people who think exactly like you or Kardashian memes, take a few minutes to ‘train’ the Facebook or Instagram algorithm to show you more things that will challenge, inspire, or hold you accountable.

 Who should you follow?
 Follow the Facebook page of your gym or a favorite writer (I love Anne Lamott and Shaun King).
 Follow Instagram acconts that are doing or making things you want to do or make.
 It sounds too-easy-to-be-true, but just seeing daily reminders of what you want in your life can have a huge affect on your choices and behavior.

 Change your settings so their stuff will always show up in your feed by ‘following’ them on Facebook (in addition to ‘liking’ their page) or signing up for notifications on Instagram.
 If that seems like too much work, just ‘like’ or comment on a few posts and the algorithm with start showing you more of what you like and less of what you don’t.

-Write down what you want to leave in 2016 and burn it
+Write down what you want to leave in the previous year and burn it

 What heartaches do you want to leave in 2016?
 Which mistakes or missteps?
 What do you wish you could take back?

 Write it all down, one idea on each slip of paper.
 Then build a fire in a fire pit (or put a candle in the kitchen sink) and slowly feed those ideas into the flame.
 If you’re near a lake/river/ocean, you could write these onto paper airplanes and fly them out over the water or ice!